chischte/cylinder-library/README.md

 **Library to control switching valves for pneumatic cylinders .**

-The library is usefull for all other two-state-actors, such as motors or relays, as well.
+The library can be usefull for all other two-state-actors as well.

 Library Functions
 ---------------